AshwiniThonteswaramurthy/InstagramViewer/README.md

  * [x] Optional : Display each user profile image using a RoundedImageView
  * [x] Optional : Improve the user interface through styling and coloring
  * [x] Optional : Allow user to view all comments for an image within a separate dialog fragment
- * [x] Optional : Display comment users profile pic and relative time since the comment was made.
+ * [x] Optional : Display comment users profile pic and relative time since the comment was made just like in the instagram app.

 #### Demo
 ----